TimoSommer/sciprog_23/README.md

 # Scientific Programming Concepts PH502/ACM40660 Autumn 2023

+## This repo
+This repo is for the ICHEC Scientific Programming course.
+All practicals and assignments are done in C. It contains:
+- practicals: A directory containing the practical for each week, including commented source code

+## Tasks
 For this assignment, you need to have an account on *[GitHub.com](https://github.com)*.
 After logged in to your account, fork this repository into your github account.
 From there;

 - Clone the repo onto your local machine/sciprog using `git clone`